idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/answer02c.md

 ### TensorMechanics `Master` Action

-Adding `use_automatic_differentiation = true` here causes the action to build the AD-enabled versions of the materials, kernels, and output objects it sets up.
+Adding `use_automatic_differentiation = true` here causes the action to build the automatic differentiation (AD) enabled versions of the materials, kernels, and output objects it sets up.

 ### `BCs`